 5. Make sure children get enough sleep

 Using these back-to-school nutrition tips, you can set the tone for the school year and support your child’s health, happiness and success.
-Wishing all kids a wonderful first week back to school!
+Wishing all kids a wonderful year back to school!